MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

    * **B**: All the Delegated permissions of the app.
    * **C**: [Basic capabilities and interactions with user and data accessed by apps](#what-can-apps-do-in-teams)

-To know how you can permit use of an app by granting consent to its permissions, see [grant and manage consent to Teams app permissions](manage-consent-app-permissions.md).
+To know how you can permit use of an app, see [grant and manage consent to Teams app permissions](manage-consent-app-permissions.md).

 ## Microsoft Entra ID permissions